fdilke/bewl/bewl2/done-todo.md

 - can model geometric morphisms, X: Topos -> Y: Topos?
 - read Moerdijk & MacLane again, also the TTT book, and Four Czechs
 - work out details of 'metrics' approach to H-valued sets
+- how much of the theory of (finite) groups carries over to LFTs?

 # BEWL AS TOOL
 - for card shuffle calc: verify surjectivity, investigate uniformity.
 Good stretch goal